amcculley22/GameProject/README.md

 adding the suits

 can get it to take out of the deck - need to do one to player and one to dealer.

+difficult looping over in the class but worked around.

+Flappy files is NOT my work just testing/exploring it.